-GCSC to welcome students back August 14
+GCSC to Welcome Students Back August 14

 “We are here for our parents day in and day out,” said Tenille Foster-Milsap, FACE Coordinator.
 “It’s our job to arm them with information and encourage them to stay active in their child’s academic journey.”

-The district implemented the student information system Skyward to keep students, parents, and families updated on things happening in the Gary schools.
-Parents can check grades and attendance and communicate with teachers about their child’s progress.
+The district implemented the student information system Skyward to keep students, parents and families updated on things happening in the Gary schools.
+Parents can check grades, attendance and communicate with teachers about their child’s progress.
 Upcoming events and important announcements are also shared on this platform to ensure that families remain engaged and informed.
-Other communication vehicles include the district website, social media, robocalls, mass emails, and the GCSC-owned radio station WGVE 88.7 FM.
+Other communication vehicles include the district website, social media, robocalls, mass emails and the GCSC-owned radio station WGVE 88.7 FM.

 “We recognize that our families have different preferences on how they receive information,” said PR consultant Chelsea Whittington.
 “The team has worked hard to implement various communication vehicles so that everyone can easily get the information they need.”